 Ryan, meanwhile, got his college career started at UWO’s Fond du Lac campus, earning an associate degree before coming to Oshkosh.
 With credits earned through the Cooperative Academic Partnership Program while in high school and a steady diet of online courses—including those offered outside the typical fall and spring semesters—he managed to finish the criminal justice program in just three years.

 His final semester this spring is dedicated to the 19-week police academy, which the University classifies as an internship.
 That means, as Richie put it, “he’s ready to work as he’s walking across the commencement stage.”

 “I’m definitely proud I was able to graduate early,” Ryan said, “and also I was able to use the resources available to stay out of debt—the different scholarships, working during school—and maintaining good grades.”

 From as far back as his sophomore year of high school to the start of the spring semester, Ryan worked as a cook at a Fond du Lac restaurant.
 He also spent 2021 working as a CSO for the city of Fond du Lac—a role he described as “a good way to get your foot in the door and find out if the career is really for you.”

 How it’s going

-Policing is for him—and with the academy behind him, Ryan is able to start right away in his new role as patrol deputy with the Fond du Lac County Sheriff’s Department.
+Policing is for him—and with the academy behind him, Ryan is able to start right away in his new role as patrol deputy with the Fond du Lac County Sheriff’s Office.
 Steven’s start with the city police will begin with his four months in the academy.
 (Steven’s ROTC commitments kept the academy off the to-do list while still in school.)

 Both started applying for jobs well ahead of finishing their degrees, something they both said would be good advice for future graduates.
 Both brothers had accepted job offers by the end of January.